Xelnoc/Xelnoc/README.md

 ## Hi there 👋

-I'm Haralds Meijers, studying Computer Science.
+I'm Xelnoc, studying Computer Science.

 I use github for my personal projects, primarily using rust or c#.